Escort Evolutionary Game Theory: Statistical Definitions

 \end{defn}

+Since the logarithms are increasing on $(0,1)$, this divergence satisifies the usual properties of an information divergence on the simplex: $D(x||y) > 0$ if $x \neq y$ and $D(x||x) = 0$.
 The identity function $\phi(x) = x$ generates the usual logarithm and exponential with the Kullback-Liebler divergence.
 Setting $\phi(x) = x^q$ generates divergences similar to Tsallis and R\'{e}nyi divergences, and the $\alpha$-divergence of information geometry\cite{Dukkipati05-2, Amari93}.